naga456/machine-learning-challenge/README.md

 # machine-learning-challenge

-Please Report.docx for detail summary.
+Please see Report.docx for detail summary.